 If you want a selection of logins you basically just do:

-1. fill the secret data into .env
+1. Fill the secret data into .env.

-2. register the services
+2. Register the services in `config/services.php`.

-3. add the route
+3. Add the routes:

 ```